History of the Guild of Master Locksmiths

 The Guild of Master Locksmith came in to creation due to 7 families and locksmith and security based businesses coming together to end a fudding war.

-The older families have been working in Newcastle and Gateshead since 1948 with the oldest locksmith business been Taylors Locksmiths who was ran by the late John Taylor who was also the founding member but John is from an old Italian family known as Sarto which is Italian for Taylor.
-John brought with him the old ways of Italy and suggested a form of brotherhood that we see the heads of each business come together, this also tide in to other clubs they were members of such as the Freemasons.
-The guild became the freemasons of the locksmith world.
+The older families have been working in Sunderland, Newcastle and Gateshead since 1948 with the oldest locksmith business been Taylors Locksmiths who was ran by the late John Taylor who was also one of the founding members of the Guild of Master Locksmiths UK but John is from an old Italian family known as Sarto which is Italian for Taylor.
+John brought with him the old ways of Italy and suggested a form of brotherhood that seen the heads of each business come together, this also tide in to other clubs they were members of such as the Freemasons.
+The guild became the freemasons of the locksmith world during the 1970s and 1980s.

-During the 60s a nasty war came about when locksmiths became fed up of been undercut and having pop up conmen start up and carry out bad business in the area that led to many burglaries, this led to bickering and eventually escalated to violence and vandalism and even death threats.
+It all started during the 60s when a nasty war came about when locksmiths became fed up being been undercut and having pop up "conmen" start up a fake door to door locksmith business and carry out bad work and committing crimes in the local Tyne and Wear areas that led to many burglaries, this led to bickering and eventually escalated to violence and vandalism and even death threats as it affected the real locksmiths that were trading legally and with no backing from the government that recognised the locksmith trade then guild would be formed.

-Lucky for the future generations the families came together and created the guild, this helped us look after our area, stopping conman from operating and stopping business from disrespecting each other and created a fair price structure for the public.
+Lucky for the future generations of local locksmiths the families or locksmiths came together and created the guild, this helped us look after our area, stopping conman from operating and stopping business from disrespecting each other and created a fair price structure for the public.
+As part of this the old members had to show there proof of insurance, there awards in locksmith trade.
+This was also the case with local businesses such as Northeast Lock and Key.
+By the 1980s if you wanted to buy stock you had to be a guild member to make sure you were offering a real service.
+However this is no longer the case.

 It was decided that if a locksmith wanted to carry our badge and call yourself a master locksmith that you would have to undergo a set of tests and you must have been in business for 10 years as a locksmith.
 This helped us vet the locksmiths in our area and it helped control the rapid growth of the industry.
 You would start off with our basic badge of the crossed keys with or symbols and name and once you became a full member you carried our main badge.